huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/sim/doc/quick_start.md

 ---

 The CPU model is used to simulate behaviors of the CPU and `SHELL` and interact with the `UL` according to predefined rules.
-The CPU model consists of two parts: **CPU model ** and **CPU model callback **, as shown in the following figure.
+The CPU model consists of two parts: **CPU model ** and **CPU model callback**, as shown in the following figure.

 <img src="./images/model.png" alt="CPU Model Components Diagram">

 The CPU model does not include any interaction implementation and provides only interfaces to other components.
-Therefore, if you need to customize behaviors of the CPU model, just customize its callback function.
+Therefore, if you need to customize behaviors of the CPU model, customize its callback function.

 To compile the CPU model callback, perform the following three steps: